- September 3, 2020

 Equity crowdfunding was designed for Main Street to access funding after the 2008 recession and has been steadily on the ascent since its inception.
 In March, Wefunder had reported their best month ever, in July, equity crowdfunding smashed 3 records of their own.
 So, the crowdfunding ecosystem is healthy, functional and scaling—unlike big banks and venture capitalists who have been particularly useless with regards to sustaining small businesses (especially minority owned) with readily accessible cash.

-It offers ownership
+It offers equity

 Equity is a major stepping stone towards building generational wealth, and the crowdfunding ecosystem welcomes the 300 million unaccredited investors who are habitually shut out of early Wall Street opportunities.
 Equity crowdfunding creates local investors who are invested (ha!) in the success of their community.
 Local investors support what they like and use, plus, they have a vested interest in recruiting others to patronize these businesses as well.
 Now that’s built-in organic marketing and retention!
 The ripple effect of local investments are powerful for communities and in the equity crowdfunding space, with ownership comes relief.